OpenMDAO/OpenMDAO/openmdao/docs/examples/keplers_equation/keplers_equation.rst

 In this implementation, we rely on an ExecComp to compute the value of the LHS.

-Implicit components in OpenMDAO also provide an "initial guess" method, *guess_nonlinear*, which provides the starting value for the implicit state variable (:math:`E` in this case) for the nonlinear solver.
+BalanceComp also provides a way to supply the starting value for the implicit state variable (:math:`E` in this case) for the nonlinear solver, via the `guess_func` argument.
+The supplied function should have a simiilar signature to the *guess_nonlinear* function of :ref:`ImplicitComponent <comp-type-3-implicitcomp>`.
 When solving Kepler's equation, using :math:`M` as the initial guess for :math:`E` is a good starting point.

 In summary, the recipe for solving Kepler's equation is as follows: